 This task code is for the labor to complete typed monitoring well reports and/or boring logs associated with the installation of borings and monitoring wells.
 Documentation to support the use of this task code must consist of typed monitoring well reports and/or boring logs or reference the previously submitted report the log is included in.
 This task code may only be used once per boring.
 Monitoring well reports and/or boring logs prepared by the driller are included in task codes 9.3.1.1 and 9.3.1.3 and are excluded from this task code.

-Task Code 2.22 - Prepare Remedial Monitoring Report Form
+Task Code 2.22 Prepare Remedial Monitoring Report (RMR) Form (Eliminated – see instructions)

+This task code has been eliminated.
+Costs for preparing the MassDEP RMR form (310 CMR 40.0027) form should be claimed under the corresponding report task code that the form is being submitted with.
 This task code is for the labor to complete and submit MassDEP’s RMR form (310 CMR 40.0027) as required for all sites undergoing Active Operation and Maintenance inclusive of Active Remedial Systems and Active Remedial Monitoring Programs (e.g. remedial additives, monitored natural attenuation, etc.) at the frequency, monthly or in conjunction with the status reports, required by the MCP and/or MassDEP.

 Task Code 2.23 – Site Cleanup Status Review